volodymyrprokopyuk/kotlin-sdp/README.md

 - Most programs are more complex than thay need to be because of bad design
 - Data structures, and not algorithms, are central to programming
-- Optimize only after the implementation when a bottleneck is found
+- Optimize only after the implementation when a bottleneck is identified
 - Use consistent identificator names with minimum length, maximum information in a context